Katalin Miskolczi

 Katalin Miskolczi (born 6 August 1976) is a Hungarian former professional tennis player.

-Miskolczi had a career singles high ranking of 221 and won two ITF titles, both in 1995.
+Miskolczi had a career-high singles ranking of 221, and won two ITF titles, both in 1995.
 At WTA Tour level, her best performance came when she qualified for the main draw of the 1996 Meta Styrian Open and had a first round win over Anna Smashnova.